LordNed/Winditor/docs/tutorials/text/text.md

   * **Add Message**: This adds a new message to the game's message list.
 It will use its own unique message ID and it will be placed in a location that does not change the order of the messages within the list.
 * **Help**

 **Note**: When there are changes to the data waiting to be saved, the file name in the window's title bar will have an asterisk (\*) in front of it.
+Closing the text editor window without saving will not lose the changes you have made.
+They will be stored until you save them or try to close Winditor.
+Upon trying to exit Winditor, you will be presented with the option to save any lingering changes.

 ### Message View
 The Message View takes up the left side of the window, and consists of a search box and a message list.
 You can search for messages using the search box in three ways: